 The liner is to be placed on top of the existing sediments within the Pearce Creek DMCF.
 Installation of the liner will isolate the sediments presently in the facility from further introduction of rainwater and surface water.
 Sediments and water placed above the liner in the future will not be able to enter the groundwater system.
 This will reduce the rate of movement of groundwater, both horizontally and vertically, and will reduce the future movement of chemicals in the sediments and groundwater below the liner.

-Subsequent to liner installation, the USACE will monitor groundwater in the vicinity of the DMCF using 29 monitoring wells (19 are pre-existing).
+CENAP will monitor groundwater in the vicinity of the DMCF using 37 monitoring wells (19 are pre-existing) under an MDE-approved groundwater monitoring plan.
 Groundwater samples will be collected and analyzed for specific conductance, pH, temperature, oxidation-reduction potential, turbidity, and dissolved oxygen.
 Samples will also be tested for Total Metals (Aluminum, Arsenic, Beryllium, Cadmium, Calcium, Iron, Lead, Magnesium, Manganese, Nickel, Potassium, Sodium, and Zinc), General Chemistry Parameters (Alkalinity, Total Dissolved Solids, Total Suspended Solids, Fluoride, Chloride, Bromide, Sulfate, Nitrogen (nitrite and nitrate), Nitrogen (nitrate), and Nitrogen (nitrite)), and Radiologic Parameters (Gross Alpha and Gross Beta).
 Lastly, the groundwater monitoring efforts will include five (5) piezometers, which are used to measure the pressure of groundwater.